Settling In

 Undergraduate Students

 Newnham’s friendly Porters will give you your room key when you arrive and the JCR Freshers’ Committee will be around to help you find your room, as well as organising ‘getting to know you’ activities.
-Your Tutor will invite you to a welcome party on Sunday afternoon/evening – she is the person you can turn to for help with anything from personal and emotional problems to financial difficulties.
-You will also have a meeting early on in the week with your Director of Studies, to discuss your academic timetable and commitments.
+During your first week, you will have induction sessions, a chance to meet your Director of Studies to discuss your academic timetable, and a meeting with your Tutor, whose role is to support your pastoral needs during your studies.

 Postgraduate Students